eon01/DockerCheatSheet/README.md

 9. Use multi-stage builds for small secure images
 10. Use a linter

-More detailed information on Snyk's [10 Docker Image Security Best Practices](https://snyk.io/blog/10-docker-image-security-best-practices/) blog
+You can find more nformation on Snyk's [10 Docker Image Security Best Practices](https://snyk.io/blog/10-docker-image-security-best-practices/) blog post.

 # Cleaning Docker

 ## Removing a Running Container